yunsi-goh/2023-AIAP-Technical-Assessment/README.md

 ## Results

+NOTE: Due to time constraints, SVM model was not able to finish training.

 The table below summarizes the results from model training and evaluation.
 For more details, refer to logs.

 |                                   | Random Forest (RF)                                                                                                                                             | Support Vector Machine (SVM) | K-Nearest Neighbour (KNN)                                                                                                                                      |